-- ► Comprehend the concepts of exchange control, exchange rate. - ➤ Understand the objectives, methods and administrative procedures for exchange control. - Examine the organizational flow of control with regard to exchange control. - ► Know control of exchange rate measures - ▶ Differentiate various types of non-tariff barriers.
+- To comprehend the concepts of exchange control, exchange rate. - To understand the objectives, methods and administrative procedures for exchange control. - To examine the organizational flow of control with regard to exchange control. - To know control of exchange rate measures - To differentiate various types of non-tariff barriers.